Overview of the engineering and manufacturing sector in the UK

-- Aerospace - estimates suggest there will be global demand for 27,000 new passenger planes and 40,000 commercial helicopters by 2031.
+- Aerospace - Estimates suggest that there'll be global demand for 27,000 new passenger planes and 40,000 new commercial helicopters by 2031.

-- Chemicals - the UK chemicals sector directly employs over 110,000 people in companies dealing with household products, food, medicine, advance materials, fuels and process technologies.
+- Chemicals - This directly employs more than 110,000 people in companies dealing with household products, food, medicine and process technologies.

-- Shale gas - the Institute of Directors claims shale gas production could create 74,000 jobs by 2030.
+- Petroleum, oil and gas - The Institute of Directors (IoD) claims that shale gas production could create 74,000 jobs by 2030.

-- Space - this is one of the UK's fastest growing sectors, with an average growth rate of 7.5%.
+- Space - This industry has an average annual growth rate of 7.5%.

-Other growth areas include: renewable energy; finding sustainable ways to grow food, build houses and travel; and advances in medical technology for an ageing population.
-There is also an increasing need for research and development into use of automation and robotics to perform functions for us.
+Other expanding areas of work include: renewable energy, finding sustainable ways to grow food, build houses and travel; advances in medical technology for an ageing population; and research and development into the use of automation and robotics.